If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 You can also exclude people who show these behaviors.

-Custom Audiences is one of the most power Facebook ad targeting options you have.
+Custom Audiences is one of the most powerful Facebook ad targeting options you have.

-This means that your email list can be used to match people Facebook users.
+This means that your email list can be used to match people to Facebook users.

 You can also use their phone numbers to target them on Facebook.

-The best thing and bottom-line to why we see Custom Audiences continually outperform regular Facebook ad targeting, is because the people you’re targeting have already shown an interest in what you have to offer.
+The best thing about Custom Audiences and the bottom-line reason we see them continually outperform regular Facebook ad targeting is because the people you’re targeting have already shown an interest in what you have to offer.

 They’ve either been on your site or landing page, or they’ve already opted in for something from you.